loveencounterflow/coffee-script/README.md

   changing the very syntax, introduce new or improved operators, reordering code stuff like that.

-  While i find transpiling languages very exciting mainly because they allow you to write code for an existing, popular VM with well-known properties and without being bound to (all of) the idiosynchrasies of that VM, be it syntax or annoying language shortcomings (say, the mere existence of JS's `==`, rightfully eliminated by CoffeeScript and others) there are certain limits to what is desirable or even acceptable as far as the generated code goes.
+  While i find transpiling languages very exciting mainly because they allow you to write code for an existing, popular VM with well-known properties and without being bound to (all of) the idiosyncrasies of that VM, there are certain limits to what is desirable or even acceptable as far as the generated code goes.

   PogoScript, as a case in point, allows you to decorate